MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.7.1 =
 02.02.2022:
     - Minor PHP Warning corrections and changes to satisfy PHPstan (level 5)
+    - Always load local assets (CSS + JS).
+Usage of CDN does currently not work.
+Sorry.

 = 0.7.0 =
 01.02.2022: